Yichen-Si/punkst/docs/modules/pts2tiles.md

 `--temp-dir` - The directory for storing temporary files during processing.

 `--icol-feature` - The column index for feature names/IDs (0-based).
-If provided, the module will generate a feature counts file.
+If provided, the module will generate a file including feature names and counts.
 (Not strictly required, but otherwise you will need to prepare your own list of (filtered) features.)

 `--icol-int` - Column indices for integer values to aggregate per feature.
 Can be specified multiple times to track multiple integer columns.
 (Not strictly required, but otherwise you will need to prepare your own list of (filtered) features, preferably excluding the extremely low count features.)